Housing Benefit: How to apply

 You can also report a change in your circumstances and make enquiries over the phone.
 This will ensure that you avoid potential Housing Benefit overpayments, which we may recover from you or your landlord,

-- Make a claim for Housing Benefit, Council Tax Support or Free School Meals
+- Make an online claim for Housing Benefit, Council Tax Support or Free School Meals using our self service PCs

 - Report a change in your circumstances if you are already claiming benefit